codarrenvelvindron/codarren.github.io/Proxy_in_simple_terms.md

 The dictionary definition says it all:

-Proxy: a person authorized to act on behalf of another
+*Proxy*: a person authorized to act on behalf of another

 ## In our case